hbctraining/DGE_workshop_salmon_online/lessons/07_DGE_summarizing_workflow.md

 ## Learning Objectives

-* Understand the commands needed to run a complete differential expression analysis using DESeq2
+* Identify the R commands needed to run a complete differential expression analysis using DESeq2

 ## Summary of differential expression analysis workflow